ScottESanDiego/gmail-api-client/README.md

 - Message size and encoding details
 - Gmail API call progress
 - Message ID and thread ID upon successful import
+- Retry attempts and backoff delays
+- Structured key-value pairs for all operations

+In non-verbose mode, only critical errors and the final success/failure message are shown.
+The **first line of output** is always a clear success or failure message, which is ideal for Exim's log format (Exim only logs the first line of stdout).

 ### Bypass Spam Filter